 So, after researching extensively, we found ourselves settling on Rosetta Stone as the tool that was going to help us meet our new language goal.

-Rosetta Stone is quite possibly the most recognized language learning program out there- (it’s so popular that Drake raps about it- and that says it all).
+Rosetta Stone is quite possibly the most recognized language learning program out there- (it’s so popular that Drake raps about it- and that says it all) and probably the best way to learn Spanish.
 Everyone from schools, businesses, and everyday travelers use the program to either enhance a language skill or to learn a new one.